Confidentiality of Protected Health Information (PHI)

 - Concern about compliance with a privacy or security policy

 - PHI or PII sent unencrypted outside of your office

 - Lost or theft of laptops, PDAs, CDs, DVDs, flash or USB drives and other electronic devices

 - Caller mentions they are a regulator (i.e., person is calling from the Office for Civil Rights, Office of E-Health Standards & Services, State Insurance Departments, Attorney General’s Office, Department of Justice), or threatens legal action or contacting the media in relation to a privacy issue

 - Caller advises your office of a privacy risk

 Physician Extender Responsibilities

-Physician extenders are state licensed healthcare professionals who are employed or contracted by physicians to examine and treat Medicare members.
-These are Advanced Registered Nurse Practitioners (ARNP) and Physician Assistants (PA).
-When physician extender provides care, they must:
+Physician extenders are state-licensed health care professionals who may be employed or contracted by physicians to examine and treat Medicare members.
+Physician extenders are advanced registered nurse practitioners (ARNP) and physician assistants (PA).
+When physician extenders provide care, they must:

 - Be supervised by a physician.
 The physician must be on the premises at all times when the physician extender is seeing patients.

-- Ensure the member is made aware of their credentials.
-The member should be aware that they might not see a medical doctor.
+- Help ensure the member knows of their credentials.
+Make the member aware they might not see a medical doctor.